 Often, Chrome engineers implement features behind flags to allow for local testing, without the feature being available by default across browsers.
 Developers must enable a feature to try it and availability is is dependent on Chrome version.
 Developers can expect to encounter some issues as development continues.

 Chrome origin trials allow developers to enable a feature for a limited population of Chrome users.
 To participate, developers can register to opt in your site or service.
 This provides you an opportunity to try the feature on production traffic and provide feedback on real-world experience.

 The Privacy Sandbox ran a unified origin trial for the relevance and measurement APIs, which is now complete.

 When a feature is initially made available for testing, the focus is generally on functional or technical testing.
 With new code, there is an expectation that contributors will discover and report bugs, as well as provide fixes for those bugs.
 This means the stability and shape of a feature may change quickly in this period.
 Receiving feedback on the integration and developer experience is critical to ensure that debugging and tooling support can be created alongside the feature.

 As development progresses and the features become more stable, the focus shifts to wider scale effectiveness or utility testing.
 The aim of utility testing is to understand the performance of the feature against its intended use cases, at scale.
-At this stage, the population of Chrome users included in the experiment is increased in order to obtain a larger, more representative sample.
+At this stage, the population of Chrome users included in the experiment is increased to obtain a larger, more representative sample.
 During this phase, we hope to see sites running longer term tests over a larger portion of their own traffic to validate the feature against their business needs.

-For example, Yahoo!
+Yahoo!
 JAPAN published a detailed analysis of their participation in the Attribution Reporting API origin trial.
 They highlighted areas for improvement like the need for a better way to deliver conversion reports, which has now been added to the API.